 Fit and Sizing

-As with any pair of footwear, getting a good all-around fit is key to maximizing your sandals’ performance and comfort.
-Whenever possible, we advise trying on before you buy, as sizing can vary considerably between brands and models.
+As with any pair of footwear, getting a good fit is key to maximizing your sandals’ performance and comfort.
+Whenever possible, we advise trying on before you buy, as sizing can vary between brands and models.
 For instance, Keen’s Solr and Newport H2 are known to run on the smaller end, and many users need to size down a half or full size.
 Straps can also cause pressure points and hotspots, and the only surefire way to ensure a comfortable fit is to try them on first.
 Whether the sandal has strap or lace adjustments, make sure you can get a snug (but not overly tight) fit around the entire foot with little to no movement inside the shoe as you walk.
-And those with flat feet or conditions like plantar fasciitis will want to pay particularly close attention to the overall feel of the shoe—if it feels a little unsupportive the first time you try it on, comfort will likely only deteriorate as you wear it for longer periods.
+And those with flat feet or conditions like plantar fasciitis will want to pay particularly close attention to the overall feel of the shoe—if it feels a little unsupportive the first time you try it on, comfort will likely deteriorate as you wear it for longer periods.

 Sports sandal (putting on Teva Original Universal in van)